Applicants from an Approved Program

 - Official evidence of registration with a licensing body sent to the College directly from the registration/licensing body (applies only to applicants who practiced in another jurisdiction).

-- Photocopy of your graduation diploma from the chiropody/podiatry program
+- Upload a copy of your graduation diploma from the chiropody/podiatry program to the Applicant Checklist

 - Signed copy of Confidentiality Agreement